avishek-sen-gupta/cobol-rekt/README.md

 - Control Flow Graph
 - Data Structures (and their dependencies)

-The screenshot below shows a sample program's data structures exported to GraphML and loaded through the yEd Graph Editor.
+The screenshot below shows a sample program's unified model exported to GraphML and loaded through the yEd Graph Editor.

 ![yEd Screenshot of GraphML Exported Data Structures](documentation/unified-ast-cfg-dependency-graphml.png)